sasquad92/DicesAndPouch/README.md

 # DicesAndPouch
-Project for 3D Graphic and Computer Visualization on Poznań Univercity of Technology
+Project for 3D Graphic and Computer Visualization on Poznań University of Technology